Collect taxes

 OptionalOverride customer taxabilityServer-side

-In some cases, such as when your business customer is tax-exempt, you don’t collect tax.
+You don’t need to collect tax in certain cases, such as when your customer is tax-exempt.
 You can provide the tax exemption to Stripe Tax using the taxability_override parameter.

 To provide the customer taxability override to your calculations: